 Fig. 4: Per capita fish consumption by region for selected species groups (kg/cap/year, edible weight) from 1975-2015.
 Asia (China and India): Widespread consumption of freshwater fish, but China is also a large global consumer of bivalves.
 Africa (Ghana and Nigeria): High consumption of small pelagic fish and freshwater species.
 South America (Peru and Brazil): All categories of fish species consumed, with high consumption of pelagic fish in Peru.
-Europe (Spain and France): Wide mix of fish groups consumed, with strong preference for demersal fish, followed by bivalves and pelagic fish.
+Europe (Spain and France): Wide mix of fish groups consumed, with a strong preference for demersal fish, followed by bivalves and pelagic fish.
 North America (United States and Mexico): All categories of fish species consumed with high consumption of crustaceans in U.S. relative to most other countries in the regional analysis.
 Each region in the figure accounts for 5% or more of global consumption as indicated in Fig 3 and thus exclude Oceania, which accounts for only 1% of global consumption Data Source: FAOSTAT18

 .